PathBuilder: Supporting California Community College Students

-How might we help California Community College students plan their education with more clarity and confidence?
+How can we help California Community College students plan their education with more clarity and confidence?

 This was a semester-long speculative design project focused on the challenges students face when navigating complex academic pathways.
 The project was completed as my graduate thesis at ArtCenter College of Design.
 My role included leading research, concept development, and interaction design.